BuilderIO/personalization-utils/README.md

   const audience = await myCDP.identifyAudience(userID);
   setCookie(`builder.userAttributes.audience`, audience)
 ```
-Once the cookie is set, all builder content matcing from now on will weigh in the current audience segment.
+Once the cookie is set, all builder content matching from now on will weigh in the current audience segment.